How to Visit the Louvre (2026 Guide + Mistakes to Avoid)

 • Venus of Milo

-• The Young Martyr (Delaroche) – depicts the sacrifice of a young Christian woman into the Tiber River.
+• The Young Martyr (Delaroche) – Depicts the sacrifice of a young Christian woman into the Tiber River.

 French sculpture at Louvre

-On this bucket list, there’s also the oldest exposed item: the statue of Aïn Ghazal, dated around 7000 BC!
+On this Louvre bucket list, there’s also the oldest exposed item: the statue of Aïn Ghazal, dated around 7000 BC!
 (Sully Wing, Ground Floor, room #303).

 Top Louvre Artwork